marmelab/microrest.php/README.md

 # Marmelab Microrest

-Marmelab Microrest is a Silex provider to setting up a REST API from a RAML configuration file.
+Microrest is a Silex provider to setting up a REST API on top of a relational database, based on a YAML (RAML) configuration file.

 ## What is RAML ?

 [RESTful API Modeling Language (RAML)](http://raml.org/) is a simple and succinct way of describing practically-RESTful APIs.
 It encourages reuse, enables discovery and pattern-sharing, and aims for merit-based emergence of best practices.

-You should easely set up a RAML file from [API Designer](http://api-portal.anypoint.mulesoft.com/raml/api-designer).
+You can easily set up a RAML file from [API Designer](http://api-portal.anypoint.mulesoft.com/raml/api-designer).

 ## Installation

-To install this library, run the command below and you will get the latest version:
+To install microrest.php library, run the command below and you will get the latest version:

     composer require marmelab/microrest "~1.0@dev"

-And enable `ServiceController`, `Doctrine` and `Microrest` service provider in your application:
+Enable `ServiceController`, `Doctrine` and `Microrest` service providers in your application:

     $app->register(new Silex\Provider\ServiceControllerServiceProvider());
     $app->register(new Silex\Provider\DoctrineServiceProvider(), array(